Intelligent-Instruments-Lab/iil.is/src/routes/news/robin.md

 <CaptionedImage
   src="news/robin_device.jpeg"
   alt="A young man holding an unusual device.
-Yellow shelving system in the background." caption="Robin Morabito designed in interactive sonification instrument."/>
+Yellow shelving system in the background." caption="Robin Morabito designed an interactive sonification instrument."/>

 I'm Robin, recently graduated from Composition - New Media at the Iceland University of the Arts.
 I've played music since I was a kid, starting with guitar and slowly extending to violin, vocal studies, computer music and sound engineering.
 These last few years I got increasingly interested in sonification, which is an awesome way to make music out of raw data and learn what information those data contain.